 Management Territory: World

-A native of Lakewood, Washington, J’nai earned her Master of Music degree from the Curtis Institute of Music (2012), where her operatic credits include Carolina Kirchstetten (Henze’s Elegy for Young Lovers), Idamante (Mozart’s Idomeneo), Carmen (Bizet’s Le tragedie de Carmen), Teresa (Bellini’s La Sonnambula), Iras (Barber’s Antony and Cleopatra) and Baba the Turk (Stravinsky’s The Rake’s Progress).
+A native of Lakewood, Washington, J’nai earned her Master of Music degree from the Curtis Institute of Music (2012), where her operatic credits include Carolina Kirchstetten in Henze’s Elegy for Young Lovers, Idamante in Idomeneo, Carmen in Le tragedie de Carmen, Teresa in La Sonnambula, Iras in Barber’s Antony and Cleopatra and Baba the Turk in The Rake’s Progress.
 During this time, J’nai appeared as the Madrigalist in Puccini’s Manon Lescaut with the Opera Company of Philadelphia.

-J’nai received her Bachelor of Music degree in vocal performance from the Manhattan School of Music where she appeared in the U.S. premiere of Xenakis’s Oresteia, conducted by Steven Osgood and as Polly (Britten’s The Beggar’s Opera) to rave reviews from the New York Times.
+J’nai received her Bachelor of Music degree in vocal performance from the Manhattan School of Music where she appeared in the U.S. premiere of Xenakis’s Oresteia, conducted by Steven Osgood and as Polly in Britten’s The Beggar’s Opera to rave reviews from the New York Times.
 Other appearances in the New York area include the role of Mlle.
-Dangeville (Cilea’s Adriana Lecouvreur) with the Opera Orchestra of New York.
+Dangeville in Adriana Lecouvreur with the Opera Orchestra of New York.

-A young artist with the Glimmerglass Music Festival (2010, 2011), J’nai had the great opportunity to cover Cherubino (Mozart’s Le Nozze di Figaro), Mrs. Jenks (Copland’s The Tender Land) and sing Carmen (Bizet’s Carmen).
+A young artist with the Glimmerglass Music Festival (2010, 2011), J’nai had the great opportunity to cover Cherubino in Le nozze di Figaro, Mrs. Jenks in Copland’s The Tender Land and sing the title role of Carmen.